 All across the United States, obesity rates are rising.

-According to the Centers for Disease Control and Prevention (CDC), in some states, more than 35 percent of adults are obese.
+According to the Centers for Disease Control and Prevention (CDC), in some states, more than

 The World Health Organization (WHO) explain that globally, obesity prevalence has almost doubled since 1980.